ShakeefAhmedRakin/WebDevelopment-JhankarMahbub-Notes/README.md

 # Complete Web Development Course With Jhankar Mahbub - Course Notes

+> **To be Noted**
+> <br>
+_The content in this repository does not contain any content or media from the course itself.
+Therefore, it is not a substitute for the official course materials provided by Programming Hero.
+The materials and notes in this repository are based on my personal learning journey and are intended for educational purposes only._

 ![image](https://github.com/ShakeefAhmedRakin/WebDevelopment-JhankarMahbub/assets/112527326/b62607bc-c2c2-45ee-a9f1-b2acb742ce02)

 Welcome to the repository containing my notes and learning materials from the <a href="https://web.programming-hero.com/course-details">Complete Web Development Course With Jhankar Mahbub</a> by Programming Hero [Batch 08].